 Latest Post

-Exchange of flags: Rooiplein incident highlights campus tensions over Israel-Palestine conflict Splash Of Hope Fun Run/walk Is it really recess?
+Exchange of flags: Rooiplein incident highlights campus tensions over Israel-Palestine genocide Splash Of Hope Fun Run/walk Is it really recess?
 SU Choir leaves its mark on the world stage

 By Leah Falcon, Kaylin Kotzee and Zandri van Greunen